lemlac/mulem/docs/reference.md

         fib(n - 1) + fib(n - 2)
 ```

-The arguments of a function are a **tuple.** The share the same sintax.
+The arguments of a function are a **tuple.** The share the same syntax.
 Arguments are separated by commas `,`.
 Trailing commas are ignored, but leading commas and double commas are considered a syntax error.

 ```
 add3(a, b, c) = a + b + c